 The condition also causes a shortage of important chemicals in your brain.
 These chemical messengers help to transmit signals around the brain.
 When there is a shortage of them, the signals are not transmitted as effectively.

-As Alzheimer’s Disease is a progressive condition, the following symptoms develop gradually and become more severe of the course of several years.
-Everybody will be affected by these symptoms in different ways, with the rate at which they progress being different in each case.
+As Alzheimer’s Disease is a progressive condition, the following symptoms develop gradually and become more severe over the course of several years.
+Everybody will be affected by these symptoms in different ways and at different rates.

-Medications for other medical conditions, infections, delirium and strokes can cause your symptoms to worsen.
-The NHS generally split the symptoms of the condition into different stages of the condition.
-Some of the signs to look out for in the early stages of the disease include:
+Infections, delirium, strokes and certain medication for other medical conditions can cause Alzheimer’s symptoms to worsen.
+The NHS generally splits Alzheimer’s symptoms into different stages of the condition.
+Some of the early signs of Alzheimer’s Disease include:

 - Memory Lapses – Forgetting about recent conversations and events.
 Forgetting the names of places and objects, as well as the right words to use when you’re talking.